bbauska/css-mastering-css/README.md

 <h2>[CSS PRINT PROPERTIES]</h2>

-page-break-after property: The page-break-after CSS property inserts page breaks after an element when printing a document.
+<p><b>page-break-after</b> property: The page-break-after CSS property inserts page breaks
+after an element when printing a document.
 This property applies to block-level elements that generate a box.
 It won't apply on an empty &lt;p&gt; that won't generate a box.
-The syntax of this Property is given as:
+The syntax of this Property is given as:</p>

 <pre>
 page-break-after: auto &#124; always &#124; avoid &#124; left &#124; right &#124; initial